dj1k/intro-to-gitops/content/40_Configure_Scope/80_set_up_alert_notifications.md

 ![email_notification_cpu](/images/email_notification_cpu.png)

-- You can click on the Open in browser link or look at <b>Problems</b> in the Dynatrace menu
+- You can click on the Open in browser link or look at <b>Problems</b> in the Weaveworks menu

 - We see 2 hosts are experiencing CPU saturation